Ehesp/foobar/docs/crashlytics/reference/crashlytics.md

 [method]crash() returns void;[/method]

-Forces a crash.
+Forces a native crash.
 Useful for testing your application is set up correctly.

 ### log